xyflow/pro-platform/README.md

 pnpm run stripe-webhook
 ```

+#### Pro Examples

+If a newly published pro example does not appear in the list you might need to call https://pro.reactflow.dev/api/revalidate?path=/examples&tag=examples manually.

 ## Feedback and Contributing

 The Pro Platform was not initially developed to be plug-and-play for other developers.
 If you would like to use this platform as a starting point for your own open source project, we'd love to hear about it.
 Send us an email at info@xyflow.com